algosup/2023-2024-project-3-virtual-processor-team-3/documents/Testing/test_plan.md

 ### 1.1.1 In Scope

-All the feature of the project defined in the [Functional Specification](../TechnicalSpecifications.md) are in need to be tested
+All the features of the project defined in the [Functional Specification](../functional_specifications.md) are in need to be tested

 | Feature | Full Name | Type | Description |
 | :--: | :--: | :--: | :--: |